Watch the FIFA World Cup 2026 Live and Don’t Miss a Match - Tech Innovate

 • SBS On Demand: the main option in Australia

-• FIFA+: the official global platform, focused on behind-the-scenes, exclusive content, and institutional coverage
+• FIFA+: the official global platform, focused on behind the scenes, exclusive content, and institutional coverage

 The golden tip is simple: find out which of these platforms is official in your country and have everything ready before the ball starts rolling.